 If you haven’t had any success with email reminders to chase overdue invoices, it’s time to pick up the phone.
 If you can’t reach them on the phone, send a letter.
 This way, you know that there is no chance they have missed any reminders.

 Know when to use a Debt Collection Agency

 There comes a tipping point where an invoice is no longer viable for you to chase without specialist intervention.
 This could be a certain amount of time after the deadline, or it could be a lack of any communication from the debtor up to this point.
 In some cases, you can judge by repeated excuses that the debtor has no intention of ever paying.
-That’s when you need to call in a Debt Collection Agency like Direct Collection Bailiffs Ltd.
+That’s when you need to call in a Debt Collection Agency like Direct Collection Bailiffs Ltd (DCBL).

-It’s important to note that calling in a Debt Collection Agency doesn’t mean burning bridges with your client, especially if you choose one that acts ethically and professionally.
+It’s important to note that calling in a Debt Collection Agency doesn’t mean burning bridges with your client, especially if you choose an agency that acts ethically and professionally.
 In fact, taking this step shows your debtor you are prepared to take reasonable measures to get paid and reduces the likelihood they will delay payment in future.

 Bonus tip: Add debt collection to your Terms of Business

 By including a clause in your terms of business for the cost of using third party debt collection in the event of late payment, any commission taken by a debt collection agency will be paid by your debtor.
 If you don’t have this clause in place already, we recommend doing it as soon as possible (and to always seek legal advice when amending your terms of business).

 Every business has its own processes for chasing invoices, however, here is a basic outline any business can adapt as needed: